jmzeng/jmzeng.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jiaming Zeng is a Senior Machine Learning Researcher at AKASA, where she leads the efforts in adapting LLMs for automating clinical workflow.
+She works on adapting existing NLP techniques to tackle challenges in the clinical setting.
+Her research interests include interpretable nlp, causal inference, identifying uncertainty.
 {style="text-align: justify;"}